mbeka02/orion_onramp_backend/README.md

 # Notification Service

-### Nodemailer and React emails
+### Nodemailer and React Emails

 All email templates can be found under /src/lib/emails/templates folder.
-The email templates use react email and tailwind css is supported.
+The email templates use React Email and tailwind css is supported.

 The wrapper for the email service is in email.util.ts .